 Get Clarity, Confidence, and Control

 So, when I talk about building a personal financial plan, it’s not just a retirement analysis.
 It’s not just a plan that says how do you get to retirement.
 This is a personal financial plan that allows you to truly live your one best financial life.
 When you have clarity that allows you to have confidence in where you are overall – that ultimately puts you in control and gives you the happiness that Shawn Achor, the Harvard professor says is what is the key to success in life.

 It raises your creativity, you make more money, you’re happier, and you live longer.
 I want to encourage you to explore what are the components of building a personal financial plan.
 What should it look like?
 We can help.
 See where you’re at so you can get the clarity, confidence, and ultimately be in control.
-Give us a call at 913-393-1000 or fill out the form below and we will be in contact to start the conversation with you.
+Give us a call at 913-393-1000 or schedule a complimentary consultation below and we will be in contact to start the conversation with you.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.

 The views expressed represent the opinion of Barber Financial Group an SEC Registered Investment Advisor.
 Information provided is for illustrative purposes only and does not constitute investment, tax, or legal advice.
 Barber Financial Group does not accept any liability for the use of the information discussed.
 Consult with a qualified financial, legal, or tax professional prior to taking any action.